katebeavis/chitter-challenge/README.md

 Our brief was to implement the following features:

-- The ability for a user to sign up to the service
+- A user will be able to sign up to the service.
-- The ability for a user to to log in and log out
+- The user can log in and log out.
-- The user must be able to post messages to a public stream
+- The user must be able to post messages to a public stream.
-- The messages must be displayed in chronological order
+- The messages must be displayed in chronological order.
-- The messages must display the users 'handle' and the time posted
+- The messages must display the users 'handle' and the time posted.

 ## Objectives
 To understand databases, database relations and user management including the need for encrypting passwords.